How indexer clusters handle report and data model acceleration summaries

 A search head with acceleration enabled runs special searches on the peers.
 These searches build the summaries.
 See, for example, the description of building report acceleration summaries in "Manage report acceleration" in the Knowledge Manager Manual.

 In the case of replicated summaries on an indexer cluster, summaries are built on each searchable copy of a hot bucket.
 A peer node can be building summaries simultaneously both for copies of buckets originating on that peer and also for copies of buckets originating on other peers.
-This means that, with summary replication enabled, summary-generating searches use more resources across the cluster, and the searches to take longer to complete.
+This means that, with summary replication enabled, summary-generating searches use more resources across the cluster, and the searches can take longer to complete.

 How search works in an indexer cluster